hyoban/tailwindcss-classname-highlight/README.md

 ## Not working?

+### I don't see any highlighting?

 - [ ] Ensure [Tailwind](https://tailwindcss.com/docs/installation) is installed.
 - [ ] [Tailwind configuration file](https://tailwindcss.com/docs/configuration) exists in workspace.
 - [ ] [Content Configuration](https://tailwindcss.com/docs/content-configuration) is set up correctly.

+### I see highlighting but some classes should not be highlighted?

+This is [how Tailwind works](https://tailwindcss.com/docs/content-configuration#class-detection-in-depth) when detecting in your code.
+And we have already applied [the same filtering strategy](https://github.com/unocss/unocss/issues/3278) as UnoCSS.

 > [!NOTE]
 > You may need reload the plugin after installing dependencies or changing configuration.